efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/unit-2-overview.md

 ### Suggested Duration

-Approx. 5-6 weeks for core content and 1-2 weeks for the Final Project.
+Approx. 2-3 weeks for core content and 1-2 weeks for the Final Project.

 ### Prerequisite Skills

-This first unit assumes little to no prior knowledge of HTML/CSS, but it does dive immediately into coding.&#x20;
+This second unit assumes little to no prior knowledge of Javascript, but does require familiarity with HTML and CSS.
+Though heavily javascript focussed, many labs will require identifying IDs and classes in HTML for javascript querySelectors, and extensions will now and then encourage CSS styling.
+Lesson 1 and Lab 1 are completely javascript focussed.

 As this is an intermediate course, students are recommended to have had some computer science exposure prior to starting; being able to interact with an IDE/editor and code documentation will make life easier and allow students to move through content more quickly.